KingReiviloYor/push_swap/README.md

 - rra : reverse rotate a - shift down all elements of stack a by 1.
 The last element becomes the first one.
 - rrb : reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.
 - rrr : rra and rrb at the same time.

+For better understanding of the algorithm, a visualiser can be installed using the visinstall and visual rules in the Makefile.